Executive Director - she/her/hers

 Ed joined MCE in 2011 and successfully helped prevent the legislature from eroding Missouri's voter-approved ban on Construction Work In Progress (CWIP).
 Missouri's ban on CWIP means that monopoly electric utilities cannot recover the cost of a new power plant until it is operational and the expenses are deemed prudent by the Public Service Commission, which helps prevent overbuilding and helps keep rates low.
 Ed continues to ensure our ban on CWIP is preserved as well as promoting the implementation of the Environmental Protection Agency's (EPA) Clean Power Plan, implementation of Missouri's voter-approved Renewable Energy Standard, watchdogs the Callaway 1 nuclear reactor, and works with people impacted by the smoldering and radioactive West Lake Landfill.

-Food & Farm Director
+Food & Farm Director - she/her/hers

 Melissa graduated from Michigan State University College of Law in 2014, where she focused her studies in environmental and natural resource law.
 With a B.S. in environmental science and a minor in agricultural economics from the University of Missouri, Melissa has particular appreciation for soil conservation and environmental and agricultural policy.
 Since writing MCE's St. Louis Regional Food Study published in 2014, Melissa works to support environmentally-responsible farming practices and local food systems across the state, which includes directing the St. Louis Food Policy Coalition.